pparacch/codeQuality/PITCHME.md

 - __Limit the number of arguments for a function__
   - less than 3
 - __Limit nesting within a function__
-  - less o maximum 2 nesting level
+  - less then or maximum _2 nesting level_

 ---